Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Plane increasing binary trees

 \subsubsection{How to proceed}

-As in the previous section, we have a singularity $\tilde{\rho} = 1+\epsilon$ with $\epsilon>0$ depending on $t$, or $k$.
+As in the previous section, we have a singularity $\tilde{\rho}_t = 1+\epsilon_t$ with $\epsilon_t>0$ depending on $t$, or $k$.
 In order to get results on the average size of the compacted tree of a random increasing binary tree we proceed similarly to the recursive tree case.
-Lemma~\ref{lem:asympepsilon_binary} gives an asymptotic expression for $\tilde{\rho}$ that quantifies its dependence on $t$, when the size $k$ of the ``forbidden'' tree tends to infinity.
+Lemma~\ref{lem:asympepsilon_binary} gives an asymptotic expression for $\tilde{\rho}_t$ that quantifies its dependence on $t$, when the size $k$ of the ``forbidden'' tree tends to infinity.

-As a next step, Lemma \ref{lem:nosing} shows that $S_t(z)$ has a unique dominant singularity $\tilde{\rho}$ on the circle of convergence, which is used in Lemma \ref{lem:fracsttasymp} to obtain the asymptotic behavior of the coefficients of the generating function $S_t(z)$.
+As a next step, Lemma~\ref{lem:nosing} shows that $S_t(z)$ has a unique dominant singularity $\tilde{\rho}_t$ on the circle of convergence, which is used in Proposition~\ref{prop:fracsttasymp} to obtain the asymptotic behavior of the coefficients of the generating function $S_t(z)$.

-Again, the average size of a compacted tree can be represented as a sum over the forbidden trees, where we distinguish between the two cases whether the size of the trees is smaller or larger than $\log n$ in order to get an upper bound (see Proposition~\ref{prop:estimate_sum1} and Theorem \ref{thm:thirdsum_binary}).
-Finally, a (crude) lower bound for the size of the compacted tree is given in Theorem \ref{thm:binary_omega}, which uses estimate for the weights $w(t)$ (see Lemma~\ref{lem:hook}) in order to provide suitable expansions for the summands (see Lemma~\ref{lem:(1+eps)h-nexpansion}).
+Again, the average size of a compacted tree can be represented as a sum over the forbidden trees, where we distinguish between the two cases whether the size of the trees is smaller or larger than $\ln n$ in order to get an upper bound (see Propositions~\ref{prop:estimate_sum1} and~\ref{prop:thirdsum_binary}).

-We start from the equation $u''(z)-2 \; u'(z)+(1-w(t)kz^{k-1}) \; u(z) = 0$ with the initial conditions $u(0)=\gamma$, and $u'(0)=0$.
+We start from the equation $u''(z)-2 u'(z)+(1-w(t)kz^{k-1}) u(z) = 0$ with the initial conditions $u(0)=\gamma$, and $u'(0)=0$.
 The value $\gamma$ can be chosen arbitrarily, as $S_t(z)=\gamma u'(z) / (\gamma u(z))$, and thus, $\gamma$ cancels.
 For simplification reasons in the following we choose $u(0)=-1$ together with the initial condition $u'(0)=0$. \begin{lem} The function $u(z)$ defined by the differential equation~\eqref{equ:ode_u} and the initial conditions $u(0)=-1$ and $u'(0)=0$ satisfies

-where $(x)_m$ denotes the falling factorials $(x)_m=x(x-1)\cdots(x-m+1)$ and $\alpha = 1/(k+1)$. \end{lem} Before starting with the proof, note our computer algebra system suggests a solution of~\eqref{equ:ode_u} as a linear combination of Bessel functions.
-Before proving the latter statement, let us recall the context of Bessel functions.
-The reader can refer to the book of Bender and Orszag~\cite{BO99} for more details.
-The ordinary differential equation
+where $(x)_m$ denotes the falling factorials $(x)_m=x(x-1)\cdots(x-m+1)$ and $\alpha = 1/(k+1)$. \end{lem} Recall (for details refer to the book of Bender and Orszag~\cite{BO99}) that the solutions $y(z)$ of the ordinary differential equation